Table of contents

 Some people will do whatever they can to break things just because they find it fun or entertaining.
 Fortunately, likewise, some people would never even consider doing anything wrong, and they make our jobs easier.

-We want to thank Tobias Knecht, CEO at Abusix, and Laura Atkins, Owner at Word to the Wise for joining us for the discussion.
+We want to thank Tobias Knecht, CEO and Founder of Abusix, and Laura Atkins, Co-Founder and Partner at Word to the Wise, for joining our recent discussion.

 If you want to hear more from our experts, watch the full webinar video below